microsoft/atlas-design/site/src/components/site-header.md

 | `site-header-panel-links`            | Section with set of links.
 Recommended to have up to 21 links.                                       |
 | `site-header-panel-cards`            | Section with set of cards.
 Recommended to have up to 9 cards.                                        |

-Below are the examples of both content options - with a set of links and a set of cards:
+Below are the examples of both content options, with a set of links and a set of cards:

 <div class="site-header example full-width padding-block-md border-none" style="height: auto;">
     <div class="site-header-panel" style="position: unset;">